googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | VarFixed | dx | Translation in x direction. |
 | VarFixed | dy | Translation in y direction. |

-The `Affine2x3` record is a 2x3 matrix for 2D affine transformation, so that for a transformation matrix _M_ and an existing vector _v = (x, y)_ the mapped vector _v'_ is calculated as
+The `Affine2x3` record is a 2x3 matrix for 2D affine transformations, so that for a transformation matrix _M_ and an existing vector _v = (x, y)_ the mapped vector _v'_ is calculated as

 _v' = M * v = (xx * x + xy * y + dx, xy * x + yy * y + dy)_